 9. Write attractive titles and make body text readable

-The first thing that makes readers pay their attention to your post is a captivating title.
+The first thing that makes readers pay attention to your post is a captivating title.
 This is the first hook.
 The second one is an intriguing introduction.
 If you take care of these two things, there’s a strong possibility that blog visitors will continue reading your posts.

 The third thing that makes your texts attractive is their structure – when body text has lists, subheadings, quotes, if paragraphs are not more than 5 lines long, and one sentence doesn’t constitute an entire paragraph, it will be much more pleasurable to read.
 Font size and color should be readable as well without tiring eyes.
+In a nutshell, work on perfecting your blog format.

 If you keep just these few things in mind when working on your own blog, you soon find yourself with a loyal following of readers who can’t wait for your next post.